Online Privacy Statement

 HSBC USA may provide an experience on social media platforms including, but not limited to, Facebook, Twitter, YouTube and LinkedIn that may enable online sharing and collaboration among users who have registered to use them.
 Please note that when visiting any official HSBC USA social media site, you are subject to this Online Privacy Statement as well as the social media platform's own terms and conditions.
 Refer to the HSBC Social Media Terms and Conditions for more information.

 If you have an existing personal account, product, or service and are a California resident, please click here for California’s Important Privacy Choices for Consumers.

 If you are a California resident and whether or not you have an HSBC account, California law may provide you with additional rights.
 To learn more about your California privacy rights, click here for the California Consumer Privacy Act (CCPA) Statement.

 Our Digital Services are not directed to children.
 We do not knowingly solicit or collect personal information from children under the age 13, without parental consent.

 Keeping your account information up-to-date is very important.
 If you believe that your account information is incomplete or inaccurate, please contact us through our Customer Service page.
-If you prefer, you may call or write to us at the telephone numbers and addresses provided on your account statements, or you may speak directly with a branch representative, or your designated relationship manager.
+If you prefer, you may call or write to us at the telephone numbers and addresses provided on your account statements, or you may speak directly with an HSBC representative, or your designated relationship manager.